View Current

 Risk Assessments and Safe Work Method Statements for Excavation Work

-(7) All excavation work requires a risk assessment to be completed by the person undertaking the excavation using WHSMP02 – FOR – 01 - Risk Assessment and Control Tool.
+(4) All excavation work requires a risk assessment to be completed by the person undertaking the excavation using WHSMP02 - FOR - 01 - Hazard Identification, Risk Assessment, and Control Tool.
 Property Services must approve the risk assessment.

-(8) Any excavation that is considered ‘high-risk construction work,e.g., a shaft or trench with a depth greater than 1.5m, or a tunnel, will require a Safe Work Method Statement (SWMS) to be submitted to and approved by Property Services before work commencing.
+(5) Any excavation considered 'high-risk construction work,e.g., a shaft or trench with a depth greater than 1.5m or a tunnel, will require a Safe Work Method Statement (SWMS) to be submitted to and approved by Property Services before work commencing.

 1. Identifying hazards.